-2.3.1 Economic Factors.
+2.3.1 Economic Factors

 This includes the family economical status, the place of residence and general poverty.
 Poverty is an abuse of human rights according to the human rights day in Uganda (April 2006).
-This gives a background where a student cannot easily have access to necessary facilities such as recreation areas, health and quality education and others that enables one to broaden his or her mind in one's world.
+This gives a background where a student cannot easily have access to necessary acilities such as recreation areas, health and quality education and others that enables one to broaden his or her mind in one's world.
 Economic factors also include how students have access to water and the number of meals they get in a day.

-These students from low economic back grounds do not perform well in school and mostly have high dropout rates.
-Most of the time they are hungry, physically ill, tired from lack of enough sleep, students who live in crowded quarters or shacks and they feel physically or psychologically unsafe in such areas.
+These students from low economic backgrounds do not perform well in school and nostly have high dropout rates.
+Most of the time they are hungry, physically ill, tired 'rom lack of enough sleep, students who live in crowded quarters or shacks and they 'eel physically or psychologically unsafe in such areas.
 Such students have low expectations on whether they will make it to college or University.
 They lack a feeling of belonging and love.

-According to the ministry of finance report (2004), states that about 80% of the people in Ntungamo district live below the poverty line of less than one dollar a day.
+According to the Ministry of Finance report (2004), states that about 80% of the people n Tororo district live below the poverty line of less than one dollar a day.
 This is due to HIV/AIDS.
-In Ankole region in particular and Uganda in general, it's believed that the majority of people die between the ages group which is domestically active.
+In Eastern region in particular and Uganda in general, it's believed that the majority of people die between the ages group which is domestically active.
 Students are the ones who suffer most.